Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 Support Immune Health

-Vitamin C, D, and E, along with minerals such as zinc and selenium found in multivitamins, are essential for immune support.
-(6) These nutrients help enhance the body's ability to fight off infections and recover more quickly from illness.
+Vitamin C, vitamin D, and E, along with minerals such as zinc and selenium found in multivitamins, contribute to a healthy immune system.
+(6) These nutrients help enhance the body's ability to fight off infections and recover more quickly from illness, supporting normal immune function.

 Eye Health